yxuansu/MAGIC/data/README.md

 }
 ```

 We also share our post-processed MSCOCO benchmark.
 You can directly download it via this [[link]](https://drive.google.com/file/d/1J922lIqzXpLfqfWd2-F3ZI3mW59lqlBu/view?usp=sharing).
-After downloading, you should unzip the downloaded mscoco.zip under the current directory.
+After downloading, you should unzip the downloaded **mscoco.zip** file under the current directory.